brefphp/symfony-bridge/README.md

 ## Usage

-You only need to one one small change To quickly setup Symfony to work with Bref.
+You only need to do two small change to quickly setup Symfony to work with Bref.

+First change your `src/Kernel.php` like so :

 ```diff
 // src/Kernel.php